-In addition to the information on legal form, the publication also contains figures for "All economic sectors" broken down by selected legal forms, i.e. public limited companies, private limited companies, cooperative societies, Kapitalgesellschaft & Co, limited partnerships, general partnerships and sole proprietorships.
+In addition to the information on legal form groups, the publication also contains figures for "All economic sectors" broken down by selected legal forms, i.e. public limited companies, private limited companies, cooperative societies, Kapitalgesellschaft & Co, limited partnerships, general partnerships and sole proprietorships.
 The ratios given in the first two sections of the publication relate to Germany as a whole.
-Section III additionally contains figures for eastern Germany for selected sectors.
-Moreover, data broken down by federal state is presented for the first time in Section IV.
+Section III contains figures for eastern Germany7) for selected sectors.
+Moreover, data broken down by federal state is presented in Section IV.